zio/zio-zmx/docs/overview/diagnostics.md

 # Diagnostics

-ZIO-ZMX Diagnostics module allows to look inside the working application at the fiber level.
+ZIO-ZMX Diagnostics module allows one to look inside a working application at the fiber level.
 It provides a simple server returning fiber dumps from the ZIO Executor.

 The server is using Redis Serialization Protocol ([RESP](https://redis.io/topics/protocol)) over TCP for communication.

 ## Server Configuration

-Enabling diagnostics in your ZIO applicatin is very simple.
+Enabling diagnostics in your ZIO application is very simple.
 You just need to create Diagnostics layer and provide it to your program.

 ```scala